Mont-Tremblant National Park: Climate

 The climate of Mont-Tremblant park is characterized by moderately warm summers and cold winters.
 Precipitation is relatively abundant all year.

 Geology and soil science

 The entire park is located in Grenville Province, the most recent of the Canadian Shield geological provinces.
 The rock is composed of gneiss and granulites.
 The passage of the Ice Age strongly influenced its territory rounded hilltops and valleys surcreusant.
+Given that the park is located in the heart of the Laurentian Mountains, its soils have less humus and experience leaching, which contributes to soil infertility.

 The glaciers also left a layer of till with variable size.
 There are sand deposits along the rivers and lakes.
 Organic deposits are rare and only found north of Lake Cypress and along some lakes.

 Hydrography

 The park is divided in three sub-watersheds, namely the Rouge (through the Diable River) of The Assumption and the Matawin.
 Streams and forms lakes are greatly influenced by the shortcomings of the Canadian Shield.
 There are over 400 lakes in the park, including the largest, Lake Cypress, is 9 km2.
 Most lakes are located in the northern part of the park, the southern portion having a rugged landscape.
 The position of the park at the head of several watersheds ensures good water quality in streams.